meilisearch/documentation/guides/advanced_guides/search_parameters.md

 If the `facetsDistribution` parameter has been set, the returned results will contain **two additional fields**:

-- `facets`: The number of remaining candidates for each specified facet.
+- `facetsDistribution`: The number of remaining candidates for each specified facet.

 - `exhaustiveFacetsCount`:
   Returns `true` if this count is **exhaustive**.